SuryaAfriza/SuryaAfriza/README.md

 - 👨‍💻 I’m currently a student at UPN Veteran Jatim
 - 👀 I’m interested in Fullstack Developer
-- 🌱 I’m currently learning HTML and BOOTSTRAP
+- 🌱 I’m currently learning React
 - 🤝 I’m looking to collaborate as Web and Mobile Developer
 - 📫 How to reach me: suryaafriza19@gmail.com